Sessions

 The hook automatically matches the Claude Code session name to your enrolled coop session and polls only that session's messages.

-The fastest way to create a session is from the CLI:
+The fastest way to join (or create) a session is from the CLI:

 Session naming